folio-org/folio-helm/docker/folio-okapi-registration/Readme.md

 ### TENANT_ID

 The short name of the Tenant.
 Defaults to `diku`.
+If blank, script does pass tenant creating and enabling steps.

 ### SAMPLE_DATA